isomerpages/pmo-nccs/media/speeches/_posts/2017-06-05-speech-by-deputy-prime-minister-teo-chee-hean-at-the-ecosperity-conference-5-june-2017.md

 But this progress is not even, and important challenges remain, at the community, national and global levels.
 Social inequality, education and work opportunities for women, and youth unemployment remain areas of concern for many countries.
 Rising populism and protectionism in several advanced economies, technological disruptions, and new transnational security and pandemic threats add more complexity and uncertainty to health, safety and development.

 Our environment is also under stress.
-Since 1972, world population has grown from 3.8 billion to 7.3 billion in 2015, and is expected to grow to 9.7 billion by 2050.<sup>[1]</sup>
+Since 1972, world population has grown from 3.8 billion to 7.3 billion in 2015, and is expected to grow to 9.7 billion by 2050.<a href="#1"><sup>[1]</sup></a>

-More than 54 per cent already live in urban areas.<sup>[2]</sup>.
+More than 54 per cent already live in urban areas.<a href="#2"><sup>[2]</sup></a>.
 Access to clean air, clean water, power and sanitation are challenges in many countries.

 Coastal communities, of which Singapore is a small, low-lying one, are also more vulnerable to rising sea levels due to global climate change.
-The Asian Development Bank estimates that rising sea levels could lead to flooding and damage amounting to up to 10 percent of global GDP by the end of the century.<sup>[3]</sup>
+The Asian Development Bank estimates that rising sea levels could lead to flooding and damage amounting to up to 10 percent of global GDP by the end of the century.<a href="#3"><sup>[3]</sup></a>

 So individuals, companies, countries, and the global community will need to work together to develop solutions for sustainable development.
 This afternoon, I will speak on four aspects of Singapore’s sustainable development experience, as a small, densely populated, island nation with no natural resources - building a sustainable economy, creating a sustainable living environment, ensuring sustainable development for our people, and contributing to international collaboration.